Video Individual Counting for Moving Drones: Abstract

 \section{Abstract}

-Video Individual Counting (VIC) has received increasing attentions recently due to its importance in intelligent video surveillance.
+Video Individual Counting (VIC) has received increasing attention for its importance in intelligent video surveillance.
 Existing works are limited in two aspects, i.e., \textbf{dataset} and \textbf{method}.
-Previous crowd counting datasets are captured with fixed or rarely moving cameras with relatively sparse individuals, restricting evaluation for a highly varying view and time in crowded scenes.
-While VIC methods have been proposed based on localization-then-association or localization-then-classification, they may not perform well due to difficulty in accurate localization of crowded and small targets under challenging scenarios.
-To address these issues, we collect a MovingDroneCrowd Dataset and propose a density map based VIC method.
-Different from existing datasets, our dataset consists of videos captured by fast-moving drones in crowded scenes under diverse illuminations, shooting heights and angles.
-Other than localizing individuals, we propose a Depth-wise Cross-Frame Attention (DCFA) module, which directly estimate inflow and outflow density maps through learning shared density maps between consecutive frames.
+Previous datasets are captured with fixed or rarely moving cameras with relatively sparse individuals, restricting evaluation for a highly varying view and time in crowded scenes.
+Existing methods rely on localization followed by association or classification, which struggle under dense and dynamic conditions due to inaccurate localization of small targets.
+To address these issues, we introduce the MovingDroneCrowd Dataset, featuring videos captured by fast-moving drones in crowded scenes under diverse illuminations, shooting heights and angles.
+We further propose a \textbf{S}hared \textbf{D}ensity map-guided \textbf{Net}work (\textbf{SDNet}) using a Depth-wise Cross-Frame Attention (\textbf{DCFA}) module to directly estimate shared density maps between consecutive frames, from which the inflow and outflow density maps are derived by subtracting the shared density maps from the global density maps.
 The inflow density maps across frames are summed up to obtain the number of unique pedestrians in a video.
-Experiments on our datasets and publicly available ones show the superiority of our method over the state of the arts for VIC in highly dynamic and complex crowded scenes.
-Our dataset and codes will be released publicly.
+Experiments on our datasets and publicly available ones show the superiority of our method over the state of the arts in highly dynamic and complex crowded scenes.
+Our dataset and codes have been released publicly\footnote{\url{https://github.com/fyw1999/MovingDroneCrowd}}.